ibm-cloud-docs/watsonxdata/known_issues.md

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Node assignment delay during engine restart
+{: #known_issue35619_1}

+During the restart phase, the engine fails to assign a node due to limited node availability.
+As a result, schema creation is significantly delayed.

 ## Storage Details page in Spark History UI loads as blank
 {: #known_issue27839}